Cam-4587/Portfolio-2-Flags-Of-The-World-Quiz/README.md

 ![Image showing website's responsiveness on different devices](<assets/images/read_me_images/am_i_responsive_image.png>)
 ___

 The Flags of the World quiz is a quiz developed as a front-end website using HTML, CSS and Javascript.
-You can try this quiz along with friends, family or colleagues to test yourself by answering 25 questions in the form of answering which country the flag belongs to with a 15-second timer in the corner of the quiz.
+You can try this quiz along with friends, family or colleagues, answering 25 questions in the form of which country the flag in question belongs to with a 15-second timer in the corner of the quiz.

 -By Cameron Conroy
 ___